OctopusDeploy/blog/blog/2018-12/octopus-release-2018.10-lts/index.md

 ## Should I stay in the fast lane instead of installing 2018.10 LTS and moving to the slow lane?

+By introducing the LTS program we are giving you the power to choose between upgrading in the [fast lane or the slow lane](/blog/2018-09/long-term-support/index.md#fast-and-slow-lanes).
 This is a decision you will have to make based on your scenario.
+Learn about [switching lanes](/blog/2018-09/long-term-support/index.md#switching-lanes).

-We generally recommend self-hosted customers choose releases with LTS.
+We generally recommend self-hosted customers choose releases with LTS, and by installing `2018.10 LTS` you are switching to the slow lane.

-Choose the **slow lane releases with LTS** if this sounds like your scenario:
+You should choose the **slow lane releases with LTS** if this sounds like your scenario:

 - "We prefer stability over having the latest features."
 - "We upgrade Octopus about every three months."